Beach Fire Permits

 Anytime the State or County has issued a red flag warning or a drought exists, no permits will be issued and permits will be canceled.
 For cancellations made by Martin County Parks and Recreation based on these conditions, Martin County Parks and Recreation may issue a refund or offer another day to the permittee as an option.

-For rain or other weather related issues or should the permittee cancel event for any reason, refunds will not be issued so please plan your activity accordingly.
+For rain or other weather-related issues or should the permittee cancel the event for any reason, refunds will not be issued, so please plan your activity accordingly.

 Contact Us